boogyman17/JB-s-Candy/README.md

 `NEXT_PUBLIC_SUPABASE_ANON_KEY` are defined in `.env.local` (for local development) or in your Vercel project settings.

-## Deployment on Vercel

-1. Push this repository to GitHub if it is not already there.
-2. In the [Vercel dashboard](https://vercel.com/), create a new project from the repository.
-3. In the project settings, add the following Environment Variables:

-   - `NEXT_PUBLIC_SUPABASE_URL` – your Supabase project URL
-   - `NEXT_PUBLIC_SUPABASE_ANON_KEY` – your Supabase anon key

    Make sure to add them for the **Production** environment (and for **Preview** or **Development** if needed).
 4. Trigger a deployment.
 Vercel will install dependencies and run `npm run build` automatically.